 SAI Home & Community Care

-Renee has a diverse and interesting background across numerous fields and has travelled widely.
+Renee has a diverse and interesting background across numerous fields and has traveled widely.
 Her experience includes several appointments in administration and experience working in an aged care facility.

 Prior to working in our corporate team, Renee gained hands on experience in home and community care by working as a carer for our company since commencement.
 Renee is happy and friendly individual who is greatly respected by our clients and staff alike.

-Renee is responsible for the development of all rostering to provide the best suited carers to each of our clients.
-Great care is taken to match carers with clients and we try very hard to ensure continuity of care.
-Renee is involved in the initial meeting and assessment all new clients and assists with the development of their care plans and individual needs.
-Renee is also responsible for the recruitment of carers to support the needs of our clients.
+Renee is our care manager and is involved in the initial meeting and assessment all new clients and assists with the development of their care plans and individual needs.

 Renee is thrilled to be part of a team that is so strongly committed to contributing to the local community in a way that successfully allows the elderly and people with disability to maintain their independence and remain in their own home.